hyperiqn/fullstack_book_summarizer/README.md

 # Fullstack Document Summarizer & RAG Application

-This project implements a comprehensive full-stack application that allows users to upload PDF documents, automatically generate summaries using Large Language Models (LLMs), and perform Retrieval-Augmented Generation (RAG) queries to chat with their documents.
+An extension to my Book summarizer with RAG, this project implements a comprehensive full-stack application that allows users to upload PDF documents, automatically generate summaries using Large Language Models (LLMs), and perform Retrieval-Augmented Generation (RAG) queries to chat with their documents.
 The system is designed for high performance and scalability, leveraging asynchronous processing and specialized LLM serving.

 ## Features